 - Use the Stovetop Method.
 Our dyes love hot water.
 It relaxes the fabric so that it can absorb the dye.
 This dyeing method enables you to maintain a very hot dyebath for the duration of your dyeing so you can get the darkest color possible.

 - Double the Standard Dye Quantity.
 The more dye, the deeper the color.
 If you are dyeing a pair of pants, pour the whole bottle of dye into the dyebath.
 If you are dyeing more than one pair, use multiple bottles.

 - Prewash Item.
+Wash fabric in warm, soapy water without any fabric softeners.
 This helps to remove any finishes that may interfere with dye absorption.

 - Add Salt or Vinegar (If Dyeing Cotton, Linen, Silk, Wool, Nylon Rayon and Ramie).
 To enhance the color: (1) add one cup of salt when dyeing fabrics containing cotton, rayon, ramie or linen; (2) add one cup of vinegar when dyeing fabrics containing nylon, silk or wool.